-Travel courses offered in summer and January are announced no later than the preceding semester in order to provide time to make necessary arrangement.
+Travel courses offered in January and May are announced no later than the preceding semester in order to provide time to make necessary arrangement.
 Student enrolled in other colleges and universities may enroll in summer classes at Coker provided they show proof of being in good academic standing at their home institutions.